 BA Theatre and Performance studies Grades required: AAB Notes: Students are required to attend workshop and interview for both courses.
 Many Sacred Heart students have gone on to study Dram at Bristol.

 University of Manchester Grades required: AAB-ABB

 BA Drama and Theatre Arts Notes: Audition and

-interview.
+bit brand and meater fires interview.

 University of Exeter Grades required: AAB-ABB

 BA Drama Notes: Required to attend a

 day long workshop and

 interview.
 Ranked No.2 Drama

 course in the UK.

 University of Essex Grades: BBB

 BA Drama Notes: No.3 university to

 study Drama in the UK in 2022.

 Many Sacred Heart students

 have gone on to study Dram at Bristol.

 Skills and A typical A Level Drama and Theatre Studies student, will have the

 Qualities opportunity to develop the ability to work independently and as

 part of a team.
-You will be able to direct groups of students and
+You will be able to dir ect groups of students and

-manage people in a professional way 1 2
+manage people in a professional way 1 1

 convincing role.
 You will be able to understand different ways in

 which a scene could be staged and pe

 write a coherent essay, which is well structured, analytical, expresses

 your own opinion and uses formal references.

-You will be able to appreciate the Ar ts and will be able to critically

-evaluate different styles of Theatre.
-Y •

-confidence by being able to articulate
+You will be able to appreciate the Arts and will be able to critically evaluate different styles of Theatre.
+You will increase your confidence by being able to articulate yourself in formal conversations.

-conversations.
 You will be able to speak publicly to a wide number

 of people.